Kyle Flood: Atlanta Falcons

 On February 17, 2017, Flood was hired by the Atlanta Falcons to be the assistant offensive line coach.

 Alabama

 In 2019, Flood was hired to be the new offensive line coach for the Alabama Crimson Tide under head coach Nick Saban.
-During the 2020–2021 season, Flood was a part of the coaching staff that won the 2021 College Football Playoff National Championship, though the 2020 season is largely considered an exhibition season.
+During the 2020–2021 season, Flood was a part of the coaching staff that won the 2021 College Football Playoff National Championship.

 Texas

 In 2021, Flood was hired to be the new offensive coordinator and offensive line coach for the Texas Longhorns, joining new head coach Steve Sarkisian.
 This is Flood's first offensive coordinator job since the 2009–2010 season when he led the Rutgers offense.